cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 It is critical to note, application or service identity is also essential in the context of microservices, where the identities for apps are primarily subject to be spoofed and impersonated by a malicious service.
 Utilization of a strong identity framework and service mesh can help overcome these issues.

 All human and non-human cluster and workload operators must be authenticated and all their actions must be evaluated against access control policies that will evaluate the context, purpose, and output of each request.
 In order to simplify the authentication process, identity federation can be configured to allow usage of enterprise capabilities such as multi-factor authentication.
-Authorization must then be enforced with an admission controller that can be connected to the same ABAC system described earlier.
+Authorization must then be enforced with access control mechanisms mentioned in this section.

 #### Credential Management